Keith-Cancel/VST-2/info/reversing.md

 ## Struct Initialization

 However, despite what we can infer from size changes the initialization gives the most information about the struct's layout.
-It can help us not just how many 4 vs 8 byte elements are in the struct but order which we have figured out a fair amount so far, but this helps pin down a lot.
+It can help us know more than how many 4 vs 8 byte elements are in the struct but order which I have figured out a fair amount so far, but this helps pin down a lot.
 Also it seems like the majority of the pointers are functions.

 ![Struct Initialization](./images/struct-init.png)

-So pointer in the 64 bit dll starts ahead our struct so "PtsV" starts at offset 0x30.
-So lets take offset and width in assembly and order them by the offsets in a table with this table can use it to help find padding, and infer any missing values.
-Combined with the how the offsets follow a nice 4 byte spacing in 32 bit dlls this makes my job easier.
+So the pointer in the 64 bit dll starts ahead our struct so "PtsV" starts at offset 0x30.
+So let's take thw offset and width in assembly and sort by the offsets in a table.
+This table can use it to help find padding, and infer any missing values in any gaps.
+Combined with the fact the offsets follow a nice 4 byte spacing in 32 bit dlls this makes my job easier.

 | Offset | Width |  Type  | Comment   |
 | ------ | ----- | ------ | --------- |